 Vending machine food is notoriously unhealthy, but Farmer’s Fridge is trying to change that.
 The Chicago-based startup — which received $30 million in Series C funding led by former Google CEO Eric Schmidt’s Innovation Endeavors in 2018 — stocks “Fridge” vending machines with fresh meals and snacks ready for purchase.
 And, the leftover food is donated to community members in need.

 Pro surfer Laird Hamilton founded Laird Superfood in 2015 to bring sustainable, responsibly tested and whole-food-based products to consumers.
-The company — which landed $32 million in funding from WeWork Labs in January 2019 — has a line of natural products including superfood creamer (from $10.95), coconut water ($14.95) and whole bean coffee (from $12.99).
+The company — which landed $32 million in funding from WeWork Labs in January 2019 — has a line of natural products including superfood creamer (from $11.95), coconut water (from $14.95) and whole bean coffee (from $11.95).

 Despite its name, Memphis Meats isn’t based in Memphis, and its meat isn’t made from animals — at least not in the conventional sense.
 The Bay Area-based food technology startup creates meat products from animal cells, which cuts out the need to raise, slaughter and process animals.
 The company’s process helps reduce waste and allow for more quality control.

 Lab-grown meat might sound like a wild idea, but many investors believe in it — including Tyson Foods, which invested in the company in 2018.
-Memphis Meats has raised over $20 million in funding since its founding in 2015, according to Crunchbase.
+Memphis Meats has raised over $200 million in funding since its founding in 2015.

 Oh My Green